You don't need to eat anything special while you're breastfeeding. But it's a good idea for you, just like everyone else, to eat a healthy diet.

 You can get all the other vitamins and minerals you need by eating a varied and balanced diet.

 Ask your GP or health visitor where to get vitamin D supplements.
-You may be able to get free vitamin supplements without a prescription if you're eligible for Healthy Start.
+You may be able to get free vitamin supplements without a prescription if you're eligible for the Healthy Start scheme.

 You're entitled to free NHS prescriptions for 12 months after your baby is born.
 You will need to show a valid maternity exemption certificate to prove your entitlement.